Written by Editorial Team

 After you have thoroughly assessed the situation, you can do take the following steps-

-Choking can be prevented by storing things smartly when you have an infant in the house.
+Infant choking can be prevented by storing things smartly when you have an infant in the house.
 Follow all the preventive measures.
-Being closely involved with your baby during his play and meal time will also strengthen the mother-child bond as well as allow you to keep an eye on him.
+Being closely involved with your baby during their play and mealtimes will also strengthen the parent-child bond as well as allow you to keep an eye on him.
 It’s a good idea to learn how to perform CPR as well as teach other caregivers too.